 During conciliation proceedings, any person may be required to furnish the District with compliance schedules, interim and final compliance reports, sampling and analysis, and such other information as is reasonably necessary to demonstrate compliance with the applicable discharge standards of this Ordinance.
-All such reports, data, and information shall be executed by an authorized representative of the person and certified as to accuracy and completeness by a Professional Engineer registered in the State of Illinois.
-Interim reports shall be required only when the person fails to achieve compliance within 90 days of the receipt of a Cease and Desist

-Order and shall be submitted no more frequently than once per month.
+All such reports, data, and information shall be executed by an authorized representative of the person and certified as to accuracy and completeness by a Registered Professional Engineer licensed by the state of Illinois.
+Interim reports shall be required only when the person fails to achieve compliance within 90 days of the receipt of a Cease and Desist Order and shall be submitted no more frequently than once per month.